deic-dk/pod_manifests/caddy_sciencedata.md

 By providing a public SSH key you can access your container via SSH.

-The image is pulled from our [public repository on DockerHub](https://hub.docker.com/r/sciencedata/ubuntu_focal_caddy_sciencedata).
+The image is built from our [image repository](https://github.com/deic-dk/sciencedata_images) and hosted in our in-house docker registry.